therealpadams/habitat/CODE_OF_CONDUCT.md

 As you are working with other members of the community, please keep in mind the following guidelines, which apply equally to founders, mentors, those who submit new features and pull requests, and to anyone who is seeking help and guidance.

 The following list isn’t exhaustive; but these few examples can help all of us communicate well so that the community can work better together:
-* Using welcoming and inclusive language
+* Use welcoming and inclusive language
-* Exercising patience and friendliness
+* Exercise patience and friendliness
-* Being respectful of differing viewpoints and experiences
+* Be respectful of differing viewpoints and experiences
-* Gracefully accepting constructive criticism
+* Gracefully accept constructive criticism
-* Focusing on what is best for the community
+* Focus on what is best for the community
-* Showing empathy towards other community members
+* Show empathy towards other community members

 The previous list applies to all forms of communication: Slack (or any web chat), discourse, the issue tracker, and any other forum that is used by the community.